nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ## 2.4 Our Solution

 StudMap is our solution for you.
 It is a lightweight desktop app that addresses your needs as a TA.
-With a set of essential yet easy-to-use features, we aim to fill the void between Excel spreadsheets and traditional note-taking apps, to provide you with the necessary tool to perform record keeping effectively.
+With a set of essential yet easy-to-use features, we aim to fill the void between spreadsheets and traditional note-taking apps, to provide you with the necessary tool to perform record keeping effectively.
 This user guide is a reference for you, so that you know how to make the most out of StudMap.